openearth/aeolis-python/docs/user/model_description.rst

 Sediment Transport
 ^^^^^^^^^^^^^^^^^^^
-For detailed information, see the :ref:`sediment transport section <aeolian-sediment-transport>`.
+Detailed section: :ref:`sediment transport section <aeolian-sediment-transport>`.

 Aeolian sediment transport is the core of the AeoLiS model.
 It is computed using a two-dimensional advection scheme, simplified here for one-dimensional transport of a single sediment fraction: